 - elevated levels of immunoglobulin G antibodies or certain immune proteins in the spinal fluid

-Guidelines from 2018 describe OCR as “the only [disease-modifying therapy] shown to alter disease progression in individuals with [PPMS] who are ambulatory.”
+Guidelines from 2018 described ocrelizumab as “the only DMT shown to alter disease progression in individuals with primary progressive MS (PPMS) who are ambulatory.”

-A range of therapies and strategies can help with managing symptoms and enhancing the quality of life.
+A range of therapies and strategies can help a person with PPMS to manage their symptoms.

-- Therapies: Physical, occupational, speech, and psychological therapies can help enhance strength, mood, and mobility, and some people feel that they promote independence.
+- Therapies: Physical, occupational, speech, and psychological therapies can help enhance strength, mood, and mobility.

-- Lifestyle adjustments: These should support physical and mental wellness.
+- Lifestyle adjustments: These should support physical and mental health.
 Examples include eating a healthful diet, exercising, meditating, and participating in counseling or group therapy.

 It is also important for a person with any type of MS to avoid exposure to extreme temperatures.
-Being overheated can make symptoms worse.
+Being overheated can worsen symptoms.

-To gauge the extent of disability from MS, a doctor may use the Kurtzke Expanded Disability Status Scale.
+To gauge a person’s outlook and the extent of disability from MS, a doctor may use the Kurtzke Expanded Disability Status Scale.
 The scores range from 0.0, demonstrating that a person has no symptoms, to 10.0, indicating that the presentation of MS may be fatal.

-Some of the key functional differences on the scale include:
+Some of the key functional differences on the scale are:

 - 4.0: A person is able to walk without an assistive aid, such as a cane.
 They are able to stand or walk around for at least 12 hours a day without overly reduced function.

-- 5.0: A person is able to walk without an aid for about 200 meters.
-However, the level of disability is severe enough to limit some daily activities, such as full-time work.
+- 5.0: A person is able to walk without an aid for about 200 meters (m).
+The level of disability is severe enough to limit some daily activities, such as full-time work.

-- 6.0: A person needs occasional or daily assistance and uses a cane, crutch, or brace to walk distances of 100 meters or more.
+- 6.0: A person needs occasional or daily assistance and uses a cane, crutch, or brace to walk distances of 100 m or more.

-- 7.0: A person is unable to walk for 5 meters with an aid and usually uses a wheelchair.
+- 7.0: A person is unable to walk for 5 m with an aid and usually uses a wheelchair.